berkeley-scf/berkeley-scf.github.io/access/jupyterhub.md

 After you login, do not click Start on the Server Options page.
 Instead, visit the control panel at <https://jupyter.stat.berkeley.edu/hub/home>.
-You can get there by clicking the Home button at the top-left.
+You can get there by clicking the Home button at the top-left (see image above).
 Specify an arbitrary name in the "Name your server" field, then click "Add New Server".
 You will then be prompted to specify spawning options.